Emmily001/Emmily001/README.md

 - 👋 Hi, I’m @Emmily001
 - 👀 I’m interested in ...Front-end development
-- 🌱 I’m currently learning ...React
+- 🌱 I’m currently learning ...Node.js
 - 💞️ I’m looking to collaborate on .blockchain development
 - 📫 How to reach me on Findemmanueldev@gmail.com